cristianrpop/Case-Study--Cyclist-Bike-Share-Company/README.md

 - Clear seasonality -> bikes utilization shows a rapid utilization starting in the spring season and peaking in July.
 Both classic and electric bike utilization start to drop significantly in August and really bottoms out during the winter season.
 - It is no surprise that people opt out for more comfortable transport means (bus, personal car, ...) when the weather is cold
-- ***Finding: Converting casual users to members would result in more income for the firm while the wear of the bikes stays relatively the same (no significant difference in seasonality identified between the two categories).
-This is in line with the financial department analysis.***
+- ***Finding: Converting casual users to members should result in more income for the firm while the wear of the bikes stays relatively the same (no significant difference in seasonality identified between the two categories).
+This is in line with the financial department analysis.
+To reach a clear conclusion in this regard I require data that shows the number of users and members (I cannot infer if people who purchased an annual membership use the service more often)***
 - Data shows that 'docked bikes' are only used by casual users.
 However, I am not sure what that means - do they represent classic or electric bikes?
 In a real world situation I would check that with my colleagues and/or my manager.